Email privacy

 An email has to go through potentially untrustworthy intermediate computers (email servers, ISPs) before reaching its destination, and there is no way to verify if it was accessed by an unauthorized entity.
 Through the process of information being sent from the user's computer to the email service provider, data acquisition is taking place, most of the time without the user knowing.
 There are certain data collection methods (routers) that are used for data privacy concerns, but there are others that can be harmful to the user.
 This is different from a letter sealed in an envelope, where, by close inspection of the envelope, it might be possible to determine if it had been previously opened.
 In that sense, an email is much like a postcard, the contents of which are visible to anyone who handles it.

 There are certain technological workarounds that make unauthorized access to email difficult, if not impossible.
 However, since email messages frequently cross national boundaries, and different countries have different rules and regulations governing who can access an email, email privacy is a complicated issue.

 Companies may have email policies requiring employees to refrain from sending proprietary information and company classified information through personal emails or sometimes even work emails.
 Co-workers are restricted from sending private information such as company reports, slide show presentations with confidential information, or email memos.

+In 2004, consumer privacy advocates and civil rights organizations urged Google to suspend Gmail over privacy rights concerns.
+The 31 organizations signed a letter calling upon Google to be more transparent about its information handling practices regarding data retention and sharing within its business units.
+They voiced concerns about Google’s plan to scan the text of all incoming messages with the information to be used for ad placement.
+They noted specific concerns regarding the scanning confidential email for inserting third party ad content, which violates the implicit trust of email service providers, possibly establishing a dangerous precedent.